Mechanical regularization in EikoTwin DIC

 How to choose the right mechanical regularization length?

-It is important to note that the regularization length depends on the case under study (mesh, measurement area, phenomenon to be observed, etc…) and there is no “ideal” length in the absolute.
+It is important to note that the regularization length depends on the case under study (mesh, measurement area, a phenomenon to be observed, etc…), and there is no “ideal” length in the absolute.
 It is up to the user to choose the most suitable regularization length for his particular case, by making the best compromise between computation speed, convergence and level of details (i.e. richness of the displacement field).
-This article allows in a first place to reach a better understanding of the effect of mechanical regularization on the solution field and the physical meaning of the length to be applied.
+This article allows in a first place to better understand the effect of mechanical regularization on the solution field and the physical meaning of the length to be applied.

 In this article, we have seen that the mechanical regularization in EikoTwin DIC is a mathematical tool that imposes a mechanical condition on the measurement of fields by digital image correlation.
-The mechanical regularization allows to correct errors which can occur during some tests: simulation mesh too fine, speckel pattern not adapted to the size of the mesh, measurement noise too important which prevents a correct interpretation of the results, etc…
+Mechanical regularization allows correcting errors that can occur during some tests: simulation mesh too fine, speckle pattern not adapted to the size of the mesh, measurement noise too important, which prevents a correct interpretation of the results, etc…

-The different physical or mathematical approaches of the regularization length help to better understand its use in order to obtain excellent results during tests.
-In practice, a first analysis without regularization, then a progressive evolution of this length by looking at the quantities of interest specific to the test allow to choose the adapted regularization length.
-A length equal to the size of 2 or 3 elements is generally well adapted to most cases.
+The different physical or mathematical approaches of the regularization length help us understand its use better to obtain excellent results during tests.
+In practice, a first analysis without regularization, then a progressive evolution of this length by looking at the quantities of interest specific to the test, allows to choose the adapted regularization length.
+A length equal to the size of 2 or 3 elements is generally well-adapted in most cases.

 Arturo Mendoza, Jan Neggers, François Hild, Stéphane Roux.
 Complete Mechanical Regularization